 The Fox Meadow discovery is located 11km west of Port Hope Simpson and 1km southeast of a graveled forest access road, which extends southwestward from the Trans Labrador Highway.
 Mineralization coincides with a magnetic anomaly approximately 1km long and 250m wide.
-Geological mapping and channel sampling indicate that the mineralization occurs in two bands.
-The northerly band was initially sampled by four sections of channels that indicate a width of the mineralized zone of at least 30m and a strike length of 425m; high grade mineralization in channels is up to 8m wide.
-Outcrop mapping in 2016 extended the mineralized zone by an additional 200m.
+Geological mapping and channel sampling indicate that the mineralization occurs in a band up to 124m wide and at least 625m long.
+Medium- to high-grade mineralization within this band is up to 42m wide.

-The observed surface dimensions of higher-grade mineralization at Fox Meadow are similar to the Foxtrot Deposit (10-14m wide and 400m long) and Deep Fox Prospect (up to 34m wide and 500m long).
-CREE channel sample assays from Fox Meadow are similar to those at Deep Fox and FOXTROT, affirming that Fox Meadow is the third FOXTROT-like mineralized zone in the District.
+The observed surface dimensions of higher-grade mineralization at Fox Meadow are now larger than both Foxtrot Deposit (10-14m wide and 400m long) and Deep Fox Prospect (up to 34m wide and 500m long).
+CREE channel sample assays from Fox Meadow are similar to those at Deep Fox and Foxtrot, affirming that Fox Meadow is the third substantial Foxtrot-like mineralized zone in the District.